-Please see our response to this Cause of Concern under Conditions Not Met, above.
+Our response to this Cause of Concern is included in our response to Conditions Not Met, above.

 Response to Changes in Conditions

 The 2014 Conditions have had no effect on our ability to comply, and, therefore, no changes to the professional programs curricula have been made as a result.